MurphyPicard/ajax-minicourse/README.md

 This is a project I built with assistance of Udacity.
+It's nice to go through tutorials like this and visually see results.

 The purpose is to practice using APIs in 3 ways.